gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## SCTP Parameter

-IANA is requested to register a new SCTP parameter "DTLS-support".
+IANA is requested to assign a Adaptation Code Point for DTLS/SCTP.

 #  Security Considerations